22 Days to Funding

 CD Signed Date

 Your closing disclosure, or ‘CD’, outlines the finalized terms of your loan.
-This document must be signed at least 3 business days before you sign final loan documents at escrow.
+You must receive your closing disclosure at least 3 business days before you are eligible to sign final loan documents at escrow.

 Clear to Close Date